dziekiczan1/yaringa/README.md

 This application allows the user to add, edit and delete properites.
 My first app created using Refine.

-Stack used for this project: Refine, React, Node.js, MongoDB
+Stack used for this project: Refine, React, Typescript, Node.js, MongoDB

 ## Setup